-This chickpea quinoa salad with orange miso dressing is beautiful, simple, and light.
+This quinoa salad with orange miso dressing is beautiful, simple, and light.
 Not to mention it tastes fabulous!
 It’s one of the most popular dishes we make in Food for Life classes.

 This dish is hands-down my favorite quinoa salad recipe of all time.
 And, from participants’ reactions in classes, I’m not alone in my opinion.